telepilotco/n8n-nodes-telepilot/README.md

 ![Configure TelePilot Credentials](https://telepilot.co/assets/images/credentials-0.png)

-Click on "Add Credential" button and browse for "Personal Telegram Co-Pilot API".
+Click on "Add Credential" button and browse for "Personal Telegram CoPilot API".

 To initiate connection with Telegram servers, you need to provide following:
 - `api_id`: copy-paste it from https://my.telegram.org/apps page